London Craft Week

-London Craft Week takes up residence in the capital early each May.
+London Craft Week takes up residence in the capital each May.
 This annual event showcases the very best international and British creativity and craftsmanship through a ‘beyond luxury’ journey-of-discovery.
-The curated programme brings together over 230 events from all corners of the globe fusing making, design, fashion, art, luxury, food, culture and shopping.
+The curated programme brings together over 200 events from all corners of the globe fusing craft, design, fashion, art and culture.

-An accessible and immersive cultural experience, London Craft Week's visitors can eat, drink and view performances, meet artists, designers, makers and engineers, get a glimpse behind-the-scenes of famous brands and landmark buildings, see familiar products deconstructed, learn how things are made and even have a go themselves.

-London Craft Week, as a small private not-for-profit organisation, supported by founding partner Vacheron Constantin and sponsors Grosvenor, The GREAT Campaign, Mulberry and St James's London.
+London Craft Week is a private not-for-profit organisation.

 The launch event for the London Craft Week was held in Bloomsbury in February 2015, and was attended by Prince Charles.